Ovatemp/ovatemp_ios/README.md

 ### Open the project

-There's a shortcut executable in the root project directory you can use to make sure you always open the correct workspace (this will also install Cocoapods for the first time, if need be).
+There's a shortcut executable in the root project directory you can use to make sure you always open the correct workspace (this will also install Cocoapods for the first time, if need be):

+	./ova

-### Install the Pods
+### Run the tests

-  pod install
+	⌘ + U

-### Open the Pod-enabled workspace
+### Run the app

-  open Ovatemp.xcworkspace/
+	⌘ + R